GaneshArvapalli/fileflightplans/README.md

 ### Bugs

-- Setting max_speed to be too high causes the KML output to be crazy
+- Setting max_speed to be too high causes the KML output to be crazy.
+Currently just sends you to a formatting help page
+- Sometimes you just have to delete all files under `migrations/` (but not `__init__.py`) and start from scratch